kvoli/base16-voidarcula-scheme/README.md

-# base16-darcular-scheme
+# base16-voidarcular-scheme

-Inspired by default darcula theme in JetBeans IDE
+Inspired by default darcula theme in JetBeans IDE.

+Updated to blackout background.

 To get a closer theme add these lines to `init.vim`